nineml/gyfre/README.md

-# gyfre
+# gyfre.org

-The gyfre.org web site and related materials
+This is the future home of vendor-neutral specifications of pragmas for Invisible XML.